AmadeusRelay/AmadeusRelayFrontend/docs/index.md

 - To do this, you must fill the value you want to exchange
 - If you choose to put 10 WETH, you will receive 10000 ZRX in exchange

-There're an important point at this step.
+There's an important point at this step.
 If you don't have WETH itself, only ETH, you have to exchange both with a command similar to this:
 ```
 var takerAddress: string = web3.eth.coinbase
 var amount = ZeroEx.toBaseUnitAmount(new BigNumber(takerAmount), 18)